What is the Missouri Virtual Academy (MOVA)?

 How much time do students spend on the computer?

 We expect that students will spend no more than 15 to 30 percent of their school time on the computer in grades K–5, 50 to 70 percent in grades 6–8, and students in grades 9–12 will spend nearly their entire school day online.
+The school day will be comprised of both asynchronous course work and attending live synchronous instruction sessions so a balance between online work and offline work can be achieved.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful teaching tools that can motivate, stimulate, and inform children about the world around them.
 They do not, however, replace a solid education.
 Rather, they help facilitate one.
 That's why we use a unique multimedia approach that also includes a great deal of traditional books, workbooks, and instructional materials.

 Do you provide curriculum for students with special needs?

 Can you accommodate the accelerated learning needs of my gifted/talented child?